-In the later phases of the project, the website will be a crucial platform for showcasing significant findings and success stories.
+Currently, the website is a crucial platform for showcasing significant findings and success stories.
 The website's management ensures that its content remains contemporary and features up-to-date news relevant to the project's objectives.

-1 https://procedin.eu/
+5 https://procedin.eu/

-The Privacy Policy2 together with the Terms of Use3 have also been included in the PROCEDIN website, set for the general rules and policies governing the visitors' use of the website.
+The Privacy Policy6 together with the Terms of Use7 have also been included in the PROCEDIN website, set for the general rules and policies governing the visitors' use of the website.